22 Captivating Detective Books You Won’t Want to Put Down

-I have read so many books in this series that I have lost count.
+I have read so many of the mystery books in this series that I have lost count.
 If you are a die-hard mystery lover this series may be too tame for you.

 But, if you are new to the mystery genre or like a lighter read, these books are amazing.
 Precious Ramotswe is so hilariously self-assured you cannot help but to love her.

 I read this cozy mystery in one day.
 Maisie Dobbs is not your typical PI and she is the most unusual detective in this list of detective books.
 For a start, she is a woman working as a PI in 1929.

 She is smart, thoughtful, and fun to read.
 This book will hit just the right spot if you are looking for mystery books or feel-good books to read.
 I cannot wait to read more books in the series.

 The Complete Adventures of Sherlock Holmes by Sir Arthur Conan Doyle

 I am a HUGE detective story lover and no one does detective stories better than Sir Arthur Conan Doyle.
 Sherlock Holmes’ ability to solve crime is fascinating.

 His observations are astute and I can never, ever guess who committed the crime.
 Again, love all the various adaptions of this series, but Sherlock on the BBC is my absolute favorite.
 This is the epitome of detective books.

 The Darkest Evening by Ann Cleeves

 Are you a fan of Ann Cleeves, mystery authoress extraordinaire?
 There is a reason Ann Cleeves has been writing crime fiction since 1986 and has won awards for her detective books.
 She is a master at her craft.
 And while Vera Stanhope is new to me in the past three years, she has been a character in Cleeve’s books since 1999!